esdanielgomez/BlazorConsumingWebAPI/README.md

 Blazor is a framework on ASP.NET for building SPA (Single Page Application) applications with C# and HTML.
 In this repository, we can find the source code of an application that consumes Web API services for handling user data.

-The project that contains the Web API implementation is located at this repository: [ASP.NET Core Web API](https://github.com/esdanielgomez/ASP.NET_WebAPI).
+The project that contains the Web API implementation is located at this repository: [REST API with ASP.NET Core and MySQL](https://github.com/esdanielgomez/ASP.NET_WebAPI).

 ## Main page screenshot